piotrekkr/blog-make-docker-compose/README.md

 This file is loaded as the last one on non-CI environments.
 It is not tracked by GIT and can be used by developers to modify some compose configurations to their specific needs.
-For example, a developer may want to set some container-level environment variable just for local dev environment.
+For example, a developer may want to set some container-level environment variable just for their own local dev environment.
 It can be done like this:

 ```yaml
 services: